oraclespainpresales/oraclespainpresales.github.io/workshops/visualbuilder/basic.md

 and set the following settings on each one:

-First Flew Container:
+First Flex Container:
 -   _Direction_: `Horizontal`
 -   _Align_: `center``
 -   _Add Items Padding_: `checked`
 -   _Style attribute_: `width:100%;height:10em`

-Second Flew Container:
+Second Flex Container:
 -   _Style attribute_: `width:100%;overflow-y: auto;`

 In the First (top) Flex Container, drag & drop, on this order, the following elements: _Avatar_, _Flex Container_ and a _Button_.
 In this new _Flex Container_ drag & drop inside a _Heading_ element (a `<> Cell` element is added automatically when dragging certain UI components):